4j4yk/4j4yk.github.io/content/books/index.md

 title: "books i'm reading"
 ---

+- Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems - In progress

-This work in progress, and I will keep this updating as my thoughts evolve and i get this site out the door ! :)
+`This work in progress, and I will keep this updating as my thoughts evolve and i get this site out the door ! :)`